Eu-genio/CS401-Assignment2/README.md

 I had used seaborn to represent more data regarding different models however those were previous versions and did not seem necessary to show.

 The output i got which was a 72 acc, was the highest i got with my machine without it taking half a day to process it.

+I would like to thank you for the extension.
+Have a good Christmas,
+Eugenio